Home » “Access denied” when attaching a database via SSMS

 CREATE FILE encountered operating system error 5(Access is denied.) while attempting to open or create the physical file 'E:\VSQL\Data\AdventureWorks2017.mdf'.
 (Microsoft SQL Server, Error: 5123)

-This error is unrelated to the permissions that the SQL Server service account has over the files, so this implies that you’ve already handled that part by running icacls in an administrative command prompt:
+So, this implies that you’ve already handled that part by running icacls in an administrative command prompt:

-Or directly on the files themselves:
+• Or directly on the files themselves

-This happens when attaching the database files via the GUI and your own user account (either local or AD) doesn’t have explicit full control permissions over the files.
-Even if your user account is a member of the local Administrators group, because SSMS is not running with elevated privileges, it’s just running as your normal user account.
+This happens when attaching the database files and your own user account (either local or AD) doesn’t have explicit full control permissions over the files.

 Attaching a database via CMD to avoid the access denied error